 Now install this program again and scan to check if it results in CPU usage spike.

-8 Reasons Why CPU Usage Spike to 100
+8 Reasons Why CPU Usage Spike to 100 (with Solutions)

 Your computer cannot function properly or have a long lifespan, if it is being used in a high-stress situation.